SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In most languages, callable units must be recieve the exact amount of arguments specified as parameters, unless things like the splat operator or default parameters are used.
 JS does not require the same number of arguments as parameters, it will assign unpassed parameters `undefined`, and put all arguments into the array-like `arguments`, allowing for retrieval of extra arguments.
-TS moves JS in line with other programming languages, requiring arguments for parameters by default, and only accepting the not-passing of arguments if the parameter is optional.
-Optional parameters are marked with a ? after the name, which changes their type to be whatever | undefined
+TS moves JS in line with other programming languages, requiring arguments for parameters by default, and only accepting the not-passing of arguments if the parameter is optional. in TS, optional parameters and optional fields are marked with a ? after the name, which changes their type to be whatever | undefined

 #### evaluation strategy